TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_equation.md

 :::

 The leapfrog scheme is an example of a <u>multi-step method</u>, namely, a two-step scheme.
-This has a disadvantage that it requires *two* starting values while the wave equation provides only *one* initial condition.
+This has a disadvantage that it requires *two* starting values while the wave equation is provided with *one* initial condition.

 Finally, the leapfrog scheme is stable (here shown without proof) if